The “GROWTH Process” aka “6 Step Blueprint To Success” was developed in the early 1990s.

 - and are there any negative effects? (if there are you might want to make adjustments).

-- above all why do you want these outcome/s?
+- Above all why do you want this outcome/s?

 Always write the required outcomes down, incorporating answers to the above questions, in as much detail as is appropriate for the people involved.